M3351AN/SPT-Fuyu/README.md

 ## Functions

-- bypass EFT install validate of SPT Installer & Launcher
+- bypass EFT install validate of SPT Launcher

 ## Differences from other tools with the same/similar functionality